vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/config.md

 - Type: `number`
 - Default: `2048`

-Max size which allows to cache, with KB unit
+Max size allowed to be cached, with KB unit

 ::: warning